How To Pitch From Muddy Lies

 When the pin is cut tight or you need to fly the ball over a bunker, you have a few different options.
 If that’s the case, you are forced into going for something a little more risky, like the flop shot.
 Consequently, one of the most important things is to get the club selection right.

-A club like the TaylorMade Hi-Toe 3 wedge is perfect for this shot as it is really shaved down on the toe.
-This means the bounce in the toe area has been reduced so you can get it sitting flush to the ground, which really helps you make clean contact.
+A club like the TaylorMade Hi-Toe 3 wedge is perfect as it is really shaved down on the toe and has full-face grooves in the higher lofts.
+This means you can get it sitting flush to the ground, which really helps you make clean contact, while you aren't sacrificing spin.

 Location: Woburn GC